FRRouting/frr/doc/user/pbr.rst

 Showing Nexthop Group Information
 ---------------------------------

-.. clicmd:: show pbr nexthop-groups [NAME]
+.. clicmd:: show pbr nexthop-groups [NAME] [json]

    Display information on a PBR nexthop-group.
 If ``NAME`` is omitted, all nexthop groups are shown.
+Setting ``json`` will provide the same information in a predictable and parsable format.

 .. _pbr-maps: